Democratic lawmakers in New Mexico take aim at gun violence, panhandling, retail crime and hazing - KVIA

 Democratic legislators are seeking a 14-day waiting period for background checks on gun purchases and a minimum age set to 21 on purchases of semiautomatic rifles and shotguns.

-A proposal from Democratic state Rep. Andrea Romero of Santa Fe would place new limitations on assault-style weapons to reducing a shooter’s ability to fire off dozens of rounds a second and attach new magazines to keep firing.
+A proposal from Democratic state Rep. Andrea Romero of Santa Fe would place new limitations on assault-style weapons aimed at reducing a shooter’s ability to fire off dozens of rounds a second and attach new magazines to keep firing.

 A list of more than 20 public-safety bills, sponsored mostly by Democratic legislators, extend beyond gun safety to a panhandling ban and expanded criminal provisions related to retail theft as local stores have resorted to padlocking clothes.
 The proposals also include felony penalties for teachers and coaches who ignore hazing incidents in the wake of alleged locker-room assaults involving New Mexico State basketball players.